GMGI-Fisheries/resources/docs/eDNA/01-Metabarcoding ampliseq COI.md

 ### Populating /work/gmgi/databases folder

-We use NCBI, Mitofish, and GMGI-12S databases.
+We use NCBI, BOLD, and XX databases.

 #### Download and/or update NBCI blast nt database